solid/solidcommunity.net/NSS2CSS.md

 ## Thanks and some reasons for the move
 - for the solid community server the move from NSS to CSS has been supported by the Solid Community members since 2 years The idea was to replace NSS that dates a bit by recently developped and better supported CSS, this does not mean that NSS is abandonned
-  Some use experience where considered to be improved and CSS PIVOT flavour was made for that.
+- Some user experiences where considered to be a regression and CSS PIVOT flavour was made for that.
 Thanks to @michieldejong and testers
-- A migration package was proposed by @rubenVerborgh and served as bases for the solidcommunity.net migration @bourgeoa
+- A migration script was proposed by @rubenVerborgh and served as basis for the solidcommunity.net migration @bourgeoa